Campus management systems vs. traditional administration: a comparison

 Future prospects: The role of digitalisation in university administration

 At a time when digital change is permeating all areas of life, university administration is also facing a fundamental change.
 Transformation.
-The Digitisation not only offers the opportunity to optimise processes and make them more efficient, but also to optimise the entire University management.
+The Digitisation not only offers the opportunity to optimise processes and make them more efficient, but also streamlines the entire University management.
 A modern Campus Management System plays a central role here.

 The challenge of digital transformation